Absolute continuity, supports and idempotent splitting in categorical probability: Introduction

 \subsection{Acknowledgments}

-We thank Tommaso Russo for suggestions and references on the proof of \cref{prop:support_not_split}, and Sean Moss for the pointers on observationality.
+We thank an anonymous referee for their careful reading and copious helpful suggestions, Tommaso Russo for further suggestions and references on the proof of \cref{prop:support_not_split}, and Sean Moss for the pointers on observationality.
 TF and AL acknowledge support from the Austrian Science Fund (FWF P 35992-N).
 PP acknowledges support from the European Research Council (grant ``BLaSt -- A Better Language for Statistics'').
-TG acknowledges support from the Austrian Science Fund (FWF) via the START Prize Y1261-N.
+TG acknowledges support from the Austrian Science Fund (FWF) via the START Prize Y1261-N. TF would also like to thank the Isaac Newton Institute for Mathematical Sciences for the support and hospitality during the programme \emph{Causal inference: From theory to practice and back again} when work on this paper was undertaken.
+This work was supported by: EPSRC Grant Number EP/Z000580/1.